ry/tensorflow-resnet/README.md

   not using any classes and making heavy use of variable scope.
 It should be easily usable in other models.

-* Expierment with changes to ResNet like [stochastic depth](https://arxiv.org/abs/1603.09382), [shared weights at each scale](https://arxiv.org/abs/1604.03640), and 1D convolutions for audio.
+* Foundation to experiment with changes to ResNet like [stochastic depth](https://arxiv.org/abs/1603.09382), [shared weights at each scale](https://arxiv.org/abs/1604.03640), and 1D convolutions for audio.
+(Not yet implemented.)

 * ResNet is fully convolutional and the implementation should allow inputs to be any size.

+* Be able to train out of the box on CIFAR-10, 100, and ImageNet.

 ## Pretrained Model

-Instead of running `convert.py`, which depends on Caffe, you can download the converted model thru BitTorrent:
+To convert the published Caffe pretrained model, run `convert.py`.
+However Caffe is annoying to install so I'm providing a download of the output of convert.py:

 [tensorflow-resnet-pretrained-20160509.tar.gz.torrent](https://raw.githubusercontent.com/ry/tensorflow-resnet/master/data/tensorflow-resnet-pretrained-20160509.tar.gz.torrent)  464M